-- Work with Community Development to produce land use and socio-economic forecasts for the region and with GIS to receive regional GIS databases. - Work with MnDOT to further explore integration of dynamic traffic and transit assignment into the regional model - Investigate and implement additional model improvements such as more detailed bicycle/pedestrian forecasting - Take advice from and collaborate with peer agencies, federal partners, and industry organizations locally and nationally in understanding the need for and implementing model improvements. - Continue to support, enhance, and keep current Tourcast activity-based travel model - Participate in the national ActivitySim collaborative project.
-Implement the ActivitySim activitybased model in the region. - Provide technical assistance to other divisions, other agencies, and local units of government in travel forecasting. - Provide technical assistance and review of major highway and transit corridor and project forecasting - Distribute socio-economic forecasts, regional transportation forecasting networks, and the regional model to partners as needed - Produce forecasts for Council and MnDOT plans and studies - Model development, enhancement, and re-calibration considering recent sensitivity testing and new survey data - Continue rebuild of travel demand model input networks - Development and implementation of alternative and/or backup modeling approaches - Continue to review reasonableness of forecasts in local comprehensive plans, environmental documents, etc. that are submitted to the Council - Improve methods for developing forecast model inputs, including networks
+- Work with Community Development to produce land use and socio-economic forecasts for the region and with GIS to receive regional GIS databases. - Work with MnDOT to further explore integration of dynamic traffic and transit assignment into the regional model. - Investigate and implement additional model improvements such as more detailed bicycle/pedestrian forecasting. - Take advice from and collaborate with peer agencies, federal partners, and industry organizations locally and nationally in understanding the need for and implementing model improvements. - Continue to support, enhance, and keep current Tourcast activity-based travel model. - Participate in the national ActivitySim collaborative project.
+Implement the ActivitySim activitybased model in the region. - Provide technical assistance to other divisions, other agencies, and local units of government in travel forecasting. - Provide technical assistance and review of major highway and transit corridor and project forecasting. - Distribute socio-economic forecasts, regional transportation forecasting networks, and the regional model to partners as needed. - Produce forecasts for Council and MnDOT plans and studies. - Model development, enhancement, and re-calibration considering recent sensitivity testing and new survey data. - Continue rebuild of travel demand model input networks. - Development and implementation of alternative and/or backup modeling approaches. - Continue to review reasonableness of forecasts in local comprehensive plans, environmental documents, etc. that are submitted to the Council. - Improve methods for developing forecast model inputs, including networks.

-- Distribute and support regional implementation of the FTA STOPS model for transitway forecasting - Explore and implement, as appropriate, alternative and/or backup methods for conducting travel forecasts.
+- Distribute and support regional implementation of the FTA STOPS model for transitway forecasting. - Explore and implement, as appropriate, alternative and/or backup methods for conducting travel forecasts. - Begin scoping consultant studies for 2024, including a pedestrian demand model, an update to the regional freight model.